-The role of limited company secretary is essentially an administrative one, but can involve a number of important responsibilities depending on the wishes of the company’s directors.
+The role of a limited company secretary is essentially an administrative one, but can involve a number of important responsibilities depending on the wishes of the company’s directors.

 How to appoint a company secretary